Öxarárfoss is a waterfall situated within Þingvellir National Park in southwest Iceland.

-The waterfall has a height of 13 meters (44 feet) and an average width of six meters (20 feet).
+The waterfall has a height of 13 metres (44 feet) and an average width of six metres (20 feet).
 The pool of water at the waterfall’s base is dotted with large, smooth rocks, which get especially icy in winter.
-The waterfall can be visited year-round, but expect large crowds during the peak season in the summer.
+The waterfall can be visited year round, but expect large crowds during the peak season of the summer.

 During the depths of winter, the waterfall is entirely frozen over.
 Ice climbers have been known to scale it, but this should only be done with and by experts.

-Öxarárfoss is one of the most popular attractions of Þingvellir Natural Park, which, in turn, is one of the most popular attractions of Iceland.
-The National Park is one of the three famous sites of the Golden Circle along with Gullfoss waterfall and the Geysir Geothermal Area, for both geological and historical reasons.
+Öxarárfoss is one of the most popular attractions of Þingvellir Natural Park, which in turn, is one of the most popular attractions of Iceland.
+The National Park is one of the three famous sites of the Golden Circle along with Gullfoss waterfall and the Geyser Geothermal Area, for both geological and historical reasons.

 The geological reason is that, as mentioned, Þingvellir lies between the tectonic plates.
 As they pull apart, the land is torn, and thus there are many beautiful ravines and lava fields to be found.

 The most famous of these ravines is Silfra.
 Like the others, it is filled with crystal clear glacial water, which emerges from a spring, but unlike the others, it is possible to take snorkelling and diving tours here.

 The water from the crevasses such as Silfra feed into the lake Þingvellavatn; in fact, the river Öxará, which feeds Öxarárfoss, is the only source of the lake that does not come from a spring.